Receipts that you receive as an e-driver from ChargePoint after the end of a "Direct Payment" charging process generally contain two line items.

 You will find such information in the tariff description after scanning the QR code at the charging station.
 We ask you to read this information thoroughly to prevent any misunderstandings.

-The time component in combined tariffs is also referred to as a "blocking fee".
+The time component in combined tariffs is often referred to as a "blocking fee".
 A blocking fee is set by the charging station owner to prevent unnecessary blocking of his charging station.
-If the electric vehicle remains attached to the charging station beyond a certain point in time, this fee gets charged.
+If the duration of the charging process reaches beyond a certain point in time, this fee gets charged.
 In the screenshot above, this would be the case after four hours, where an additional fee of EUR 0.12 gross per minute is then due.

 For more basic information on the "Direct Payment" charging process, click here.